Danijel-Korent/open-volunteering/README.md

 ### Web pages

-#### Page: Available volunteer positions
+#### Page: Available volunteering positions

 - if the user is not logged in
   - If user is not logged in, user can still see every position because there are no private positions
   - user can choose the algorithm for how the feed chooses presented content (newest to latest / most liked/supported, by location, only remote)

-- If the user is logged in
+- Aditional features if the user is logged in:
-  - TODO
+  - User can comment on volunteering positions

 #### Page: feed page (default home page)

 - if the user is not logged in
-  - If user is not logged in, user can still see everything because there are no private posts
+  - Even if user is not logged in, page visitor can see all posts (user post, organization post, volunteering position, event)
-  - user can choose the algorithm for how the feed chooses content presented on feed
+  - user can choose the algorithm for how the feed chooses presented content (newest to latest / most liked/supported, by location, etc)
+  - Can filter posts (select with checkboxes which post type to include to the feed)

-- If the user is logged in
+- Aditional features if the user is logged in:
   - user can comment on posts
   - user can share posts
   - user can create a post
+  - user can choose the algorithm for how the feed chooses presented content (newest to latest / most liked/supported, by location, etc)

 - The feed
   - There is no endless scrolling feature.
 At the end of feed, there is a link for the second page of the feed and so on.